NAPS: Attention-Based Fusion of Heterogeneous Physiological Signals: Appendix

 \textbf{APPLES}.
 The Apnea Positive Pressure Long-term Efficacy Study is a multi-center randomized clinical trial on positive airway pressure for OSA, with 1094 PSGs \cite{Quan2011}.
-EEG signals (C3-M2, C4-M1, O2-M1, O1-M2) and EOG signals (ROC-M1, LOC-M2) are recorded at 128 Hz, initially scored according to Rechtschaffen and Kales scoring rules (R\&K) and then re-aligned to AASM \cite{Moser2009}.
+EEG (C3-M2, C4-M1, O2-M1, O1-M2), EOG (ROC-M1, LOC-M2), and EMG (submentalis) signals are recorded at 128 Hz, initially scored according to Rechtschaffen and Kales scoring rules (R\&K) and then re-aligned to AASM \cite{Moser2009}.
 More info: \url{https://clinicaltrials.gov/study/NCT00051363?tab=results}.
 We consider 150 recordings from the hold out set of SLEEPYLAND.

 \textbf{CCSHS}.
 The Cleveland Children’s Sleep and Health Study includes 515 PSGs \cite{Rosen2003} from three different cohorts in Cleveland, Ohio, USA.
-EEG (C3-A2, C4-A1) and EOG (ROC-A1, LOC-A2) were recorded at 128 Hz, and manually scored according to AASM rules.
+EEG (C3-A2, C4-A1), EOG (ROC-A1, LOC-A2), EMG (center chin, left submentalis, right submentalis) were recorded at 128 Hz, and manually scored according to AASM rules.
 More info: \url{https://doi.org/10.25822/cg2n-4y91}.
 We consider 128 recordings from the hold out set of SLEEPYLAND.

 \textbf{CFS}.
 The Cleveland Family Study is a family-based study on OSA \cite{Redline1995}.
 SLEEPYLAND used 730 PSGs from 144 families, with splits respecting family membership.
-EEG (C3-A2, C4-A1) and EOG (ROC-A1, LOC-A2) signals were recorded at 128 Hz and scored according to AASM rules.
+EEG (C3-A2, C4-A1) and EOG (ROC-A1, LOC-A2) signals were recorded at 128 Hz, while EMG (center chin, left submentalis, right submentalis) was recorded at 256 Hz, and scored according to AASM rules.
 More info: \url{https://doi.org/10.25822/jmyx-mz90}.
 We consider 185 recordings from the hold out set of SLEEPYLAND.